ministryofjustice/hmpps-integration-api/docs/adr/0002-plantuml-diagrams-as-code.md

-# 0002- Use PlantUML as our diagrams as code tool
+# 0002 - Use PlantUML to create diagrams
 2023-01-24

 ## Status